phpuech/OT_Analysis/README.md

 # Quick start using OTAnalysis

-## 1. Run the software with `otanalysis` in a terminal
+## 1. Launch the software GUI by typing `otanalysis` in a terminal

-## 2. Check and adjust relevant parameters
+## 2. Check and adjust the relevant parameters for the analysis in the first GUI window

 ## Condition of the experiment

-- condition: Name of the antibody present on the beads during the experiment
+- condition: came of the antibody present on the beads during the experiment, or any other keyword that can be used for latter data processing
-- drug: name of the drug used for the analysis if present
+- drug: name of the drug used for the analysis,  if present, or any other keyword that can be used for latter data processing

 ## Fitting management

-Selection of the curve files to be analyzed either by selecting a directory or with the multiple selection of files
+First, one has to select the curve files to be analyzed, either by selecting a directory or with the multiple selection of files

+Then, the analysis choices that will be applied to all of them are selected :

-- model: The model used to fit the "Press" curves (linear or sphere) If sphere is selected, the physical parameters menu for the calculation of the Young's modulus will appear
+- model: corresponds to the physical model used to fit the "Press" curves (at the moment, only linear spring or sphere ie. Hertz-like model)
+Note that if the sphere model is selected, the physical parameters menu for the calculation of the Young's modulus will appear, with suitable default values that can be user refined
 - eta: Poisson's ratio
-- bead radius: diameter of the bead used during the experiment
+- bead radius: radius of the bead used during the experiment (in µm)

 ### Management of curve anomalies

-Curve management parameters can be either "Incomplete" (no analysis is possible) or "Misaligned" (analysis runs with a warning)
+A first step will automatically detect if curves can be processed, following user set parameters.
+As such, some curves will be either "Incomplete" (no analysis is possible) or "Misaligned" (analysis runs but with a warning)

+- curves not having the right number of segments will be discarded since they do not contain any relevant information and correspond mainly to a stopped data collection by the user
-- pulling length min : minimum percentage of the length of the "Pull" segment to determine if the curve is rejected despite the presence of all the segments indicated in the header
+- pulling length min : sets the minimum percentage of the length of the "Pull" segment to determine if the curve is rejected despite the presence of all the segments indicated in the header.
+This corresponds to a curve that has been stopped during the acquisition by the user, but late in the experiment.
-- Fmax epsilon: percentage of max force on the major axis to determine misalignment of the curve on the minor axes
+- Fmax epsilon: since the trap is a 3D spring, if the bead and cell are misaligned, some force can "bleed-through" the main, experimental, motion axis to the others, which may complexify the data analysis.
+This parameter corresponds to the percentage of max force tolerated on the major axis (eg. x) to determine misalignment of the curve on the two secondary axes (eg. y, z).

 ### Classification conditions

+The pulling part of the curve contains information about adhesion of the bead to the cell and the eventual pulling of membrane tubes.
+The present software allows to classify the valid curves (see above) as non adhesive (NAD), adhesive (AD) and tube pulling ones (TU).
+Moreover, if the tube is not ruptured at the end of the pulling segment, the information is registred for further use.

+Some thresholds have to be set to allow this classification :

-- NAD if jump is lower than X (in PN): force condition to classify non-adhesive curves
+- NAD if jump is lower than X (in pN): force condition to classify non-adhesive curves
 - AD if position is lower than X (in nm): distance condition to separate the membership from the tubes
 - AD if slope is lower than X (in pts): condition number of points to separate the membership of the tubes
 - Factor overcome noise (x STD): Number of times the standard deviation for the calculation of the characteristic points

+Note that due to the curvature of the cells we used (T cells, 10µm in diameter), some optical artifact may appear when the bead (here 1-2µm) comes close to them.
+This is observed ad a deformation of the baseline to positive or negative forces just before the contact of the two surfaces.
+To detect it, before giving the hand to the user to correct it if wanted, we set another threshold.

-- Factor optical effect (x STD): Number of times the standard deviation to correct the optical effect
+- Factor optical effect (x STD): Number of times the standard deviation to correct the optical effect.

-A method loading button appears after loading data to redo a past analysis.
+To ease the reuse of previously used analysis parameters, a method saving/loading buttonia avalaible.

 ## Menu after launching the analysis